 Two-Wheelers.
-Electrovaya signed a Memorandum of Understanding with HEROElectric in December 2009 that sets out the general principals of a joint venture for the development and sale of zero-emission battery electric scooters and motorcycles.
-HEROElectric is a wholly-owned subsidiary of HEROGroup, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of over US\$3.2-billion during the fiscal year 2005-2006.
-Its subsidiary Hero Honda is the world's largest two-wheeler manufacturer and controls nearly half of the market for two-wheelers in India with over 3.7 million units sold in 2008-9.
+Electrovaya signed a Memorandum of Understanding with Hero Electric in December 2009 that sets out the general principals of a joint venture for the development and sale of zero-emission battery electric scooters and motorcycles.
+Hero Electric is a wholly-owned subsidiary of Hero Group, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of US\$4.2 billion for the fiscal year 2008-2009.
+Its subsidiary Hero MotoCorp (formerly Hero Honda) is the world's largest manufacturer of two-wheeled electric vehicles and controls over half the market for two-wheelers in India, with over 54 million units sold in the fiscal year 2010-2011.